Introduction to Automated Negotiation: Normal-Form Games

 We should stress that we are discussing this game in the context of non-cooperative game theory, so the prisoners are not able to communicate and each of them has to make his decision in complete isolation from the other.

 This game can be displayed as the following payoff matrix.

 Note that the utilities here are given as $10-x$, where $x$ is the number of years they stay in prison.
 So, if a prisoner is released immediately he will get a utility of 10.
 The payoff vector $(8,8)$ represents that they both go to prison for 2 years, while the payoff vector $(2,2)$ represents that they both go to prison for 8 years.
-This is because we follow the standard convention that the players aim to \textit{maximize} the utility values displayed in the matrix.
+This is because we follow the standard convention that the matrix displays \textit{utility} values, which the players are aiming to \textit{maximize}.

 Now, the question is what the optimal strategy for each of the two prisoners would be.
-Most people who see this game for the first time would argue that the best strategy is to play `deny', because if they both choose that action, they will both get a low punishment.
+Most people who see this game for the first time would argue that the best strategy is to play `deny', because if both players choose that action, they will both get a low punishment.
 However, perhaps surprisingly, we will see that the optimal strategy is actually to play `confess'.

 To see this, let us first imagine that player 1 is choosing to play `deny'.
 What is now the best response for player 2?
 We see from the matrix that if player 2 chooses `deny' as well, then she receives a utility of 8 (2 years in prison), while if she chooses `confess' she receives a utility of 10 (immediate freedom).
 So, `confess' is the best response.